HoGentTIN/linux-training-hogent/modules/init/030_init_theory.md

 #### disabling a mingetty

 You can disable a mingetty for a certain tty by removing the runlevel from the second field in its line in /etc/inittab.
-Don\'t forget to tell init about the change of its configuration file with `kill -1 1`.
+Don't forget to tell init about the change of its configuration file with `kill -1 1`.